 There are four major dining areas within the Universal Orlando resort: inside the Universal Studios Florida theme park; inside the Islands of Adventure theme park; the CityWalk retail, entertainment and dining district; and at the Universal Orlando resort hotels.
 We'll discuss each of these separately.

 Sandwiches at the Beverly Hills Boulangerie and San Francisco Pastry Company are often as cold and damp as a fall morning off the California coast.
-Universal offers an all-you-care-to-eat counter service Meal Deal for both theme parks, but it's not worth the money.
+Universal offers a pre-paid quick service Universal Dining Plan for both theme parks, but it's not worth the money.
 Richter's serves decent upscale burgers, and Lombard's Seafood Grille is our recommendation for sit-down meals.
 Our advice is eat at Fast Food Boulevard, but if the lines are too long, stick to simple snacks such as a hot dog, which doesn't take much time or money, or leave the Studios for lunch at either CityWalk or a resort hotel.